fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 For numbers assigned to audio conferencing, the number usage type should be set to **Conference**.

-Toll-free numbers will default to **Voice app**, but you can make changes to the default number usages in this section of the wizard.
+Toll-free numbers default to **Voice app**, but you can make changes to the default number usages in this section of the wizard.

 To update the number usage, check the desired number and select **Update number usage**.
 Then, from the right-hand side rail, use the drop-down and select your desired number usage to assign to the numbers.

 #### Complete your order

-If you selected **Paper signature** in the **Add account information** page, you will have the option do download a Letter of Authorization template.
+If you selected **Paper signature** in the **Add account information** page, you can download a Letter of Authorization template.

-* It will be pre-populated with the information you input in the wizard.
+* The template is prepopulated with the information you input in the wizard.
-* Once signed, you upload an electronic copy of the signed Letter of Authorization and then you can select **Submit** and the port request will proceed.
+* Once signed, you upload an electronic copy of the signed Letter of Authorization and then you can select **Submit** and the port request proceeds.

-If you selected **E-signature** in the **Add account information** page, the authorized user will receive an email to sign the Letter of Authorization once you select **Complete and send e-gignature request**.
+If you selected **E-signature** in the **Add account information** page, the authorized user receives an email to sign the Letter of Authorization once you select **Complete and send e-signature request**.
-* Once they electronically sign, the port request will proceed.
+* Once they electronically sign, the port request proceeds.

 ### [**Manually submit port request**](#tab/manually-submit-port-request)